-Currently, I am working as a post-doctoral researcher in the BCI-LIFT project.
-My current research involves incorporation of Brain-machine Interfacing (BMI) technology into Functional Electrical Stimulation (FES) based rehabilitation system.
+Currently, I am working as a senior research officer in the BCI-NE Lab, University of Essex, UK.
+My current research is on augmenting group decision making using collaborative Brain-computer Interfacing.
+In the recent past, I was working on the BCI-LIFT project with INRIA, France on incorporating Brain-machine Interfacing (BMI) technology into Functional Electrical Stimulation (FES) based rehabilitation system.

 I obtained my Ph.D. in Biomedical Engineering from Jadavpur University (at Kolkata, India) in September, 2015.
 The main focus of my Ph.D. was to develop BMI based control schemes for rehabilitation and robotic applications.
 Simultaneously, I have also developed principles and algorithms required for Electroencephalography (EEG) feature selection and classification.
 I also had teaching duties during this duration.